-This vessel was incomplete when it was delivered to the Navy on 28 May 1944 and it was converted by the Norfolk Shipbuilding and Drydock Co into an ammunition ship.
+This vessel was incomplete when it was delivered to the Navy on 28 May 1944, and it was converted by the Norfolk Shipbuilding and Drydock Co into an ammunition ship.
 Afterward, it was commissioned on 10 October 1944 at Norfolk Navy Yard under the command of Mr. Haskell C. Todd.
-The ship was loaded with ammunition at the Naval Weapons Station Earle in New Jersey, on 13 November.
-Then, USS Wrangell started its mission by sailing to the Panama Channel and Hawaii.
+The ship was loaded with ammunition at the Naval Weapons Station Earle in New Jersey on 13 November.
+Then, the USS Wrangell started its mission by sailing to the Panama Channel and Hawaii.
 On 21 December, the vessel arrived at Pearl Harbour and then headed to the Marshall Islands and finally arrived at Eniwetok.
 Afterward, it went to the Carolines and stopped for 5 months to operate in Ulithi.
 During these months, it operated against the Japanese home islands, Iwo Jima and Okinawa.
 The Wrangell's mission was to supply the combatant vessels with ammunition.

-In spring, the ship headed to the Marianas and again to Ulithi where it helped the other combatant ships attack the enemy shore in the Okinawa campaign.
-In June, the Wrangell went to the Philippines for repairs and turn to work in July, supplying ammunition to 35 ships.
+In spring, the ship headed to the Marianas and again to Ulithi, where it helped the other combatant ships attack the enemy shore in the Okinawa campaign.
+In June, the Wrangell went to the Philippines for repairs and turned to work in July, supplying ammunition to 35 ships.
 The vessel's mission was interrupted on 10 August when Japan announced its capitulation, putting an end to World War II.
 After the war ended, the vessel turned back home, dropping anchor at Orange, Texas.
 On 17 May, it was placed in reserve and decommissioned on 19 November 1946.
 Wrangell was called back to duty on 14 November 1951 when the war in Korea started.
 The ship went again to the Naval Weapons Station Earle to receive ammunition.
-After training and exercises, the ship participated in Operation Noramex which took place in the North Atlantic.
+After training and exercises, the ship participated in Operation Noramex, which took place in the North Atlantic.

 In December 1970, USS Wrangell (AE-12) was decommissioned at Norfolk.
 After being placed in reserve at Charleston, the vessel was taken to the Norfolk Inactive Ship Facility, following its placement in the National Defense Reserve Fleet.
 On 1 October 1971, the ship was struck from the US Navy List.